wangkai-zhku/GPDOCK/README.md

 3. To obtain more lower energy conformer obconformer 200 100 aaa.mol2 > ligand.mol2
  Or you can get more low-energy conformation through the confab module of openbabel

+NOTE：
+If the docking results cannot be obtained by using all-atom of ligand, the following procedure can remove the hydrogen atoms in the ligands to reduce the screening of docking results by steric hindrance

+./gb_heavy -LIG input.mol2

+This operation will obtain the file named heavy_lig.mol2, which contains the heavy atom information of  input.mol2.
 =========================

 =========================